GrejSegura/ggplot2-exercise/README.md

 # ggplot2_exercise

-This is jus a repository of some of my ggplot2 charts.
+This is just a repository of some of my ggplot2 charts.